ErpNetDocs/tech/modules/crm/sales/definitions/define-customers.md

 ## Customer products

 A customer can have products negotiated specifically for them.
-They can be added in the document lines of a sales order through the dedicated **[Customer products](https://docs.erp.net/webclient/introduction/how-to/functional-panels/customer-products.html)** functional panel, as well as in the lines of a sales order created through the **[Client Center](/modules/crm/clientcenter/index.md)**.
+They can be added directly in the document lines of a sales order or through the dedicated **[Customer products](https://docs.erp.net/webclient/introduction/how-to/functional-panels/customer-products.html)** functional panel, as well as in the lines of a sales order created through the **[Client Center](https://docs.erp.net/tech/modules/crm/clientcenter/index.html)**.

 To add products for a customer, you need to enable the hidden **Products** detail panel through the **Customize form** feature.